 The UGT family of enzymes is responsible for an important part of phase II detoxification.
 In this article, I’ll explain what the UGT enzymes do in the body, how your genes impact this part of detoxification, and lifestyle factors that can increase or decrease this detox process.

-Brief background: When foreign substances enter the body, such as pollutants or prescription medications, the body breaks the substances down and eliminates them.
-This whole process is referred to as phase I and phase II detoxification.
-Phase I detoxification uses the CYP enzymes to oxidize the toxic substance.
-Then in phase II, the toxic substance is altered again to make it water-soluble.
-This allows your body to easily excrete the substance.
-Members will see their UGT genotype report below, plus additional solutions in the Lifehacks section.
-Join today.
+When foreign substances enter the body, such as toxicants or prescription medications, the body breaks them down and eliminates them in a two-step process called phase I and phase II detoxification.
+Phase I detoxification uses the CYP450 enzymes to make the substance more polar.
+Then in phase II, the toxic substance is altered again to make it water-soluble so that it can be easily excreted from the body.

-Related article: Detoxification: Phase I and Phase II Metabolism
+Overview: Detoxification: Phase I and Phase II Metabolism

-This is important because the phase I detoxification intermediates often cause oxidative stress or other problems in the body.
-You don’t want them hanging around, damaging cells or DNA.
-Thus, this phase II process needs to act in sync with phase I, making the substance water-soluble so that it can be quickly eliminated.
+This is important because the phase I detoxification metabolites are often more toxic and can cause oxidative stress or DNA damage.
+You don’t want the phase I metabolites hanging around, damaging cells or DNA.
+Thus, this phase II glucuronidation process needs to act in sync with phase I, making the substance water-soluble and quickly eliminated.

 Where does glucuronidation occur?